dogukhanbayram/what_to_do_app/README.md

 You can:

 -- Create a new user <br />
--- Delete a user and all it's todos <br />
+-- Delete a user and all its todos <br />
 -- Change your user name <br />
 -- Change between light and dark modes in the To Do Screen (not in user creation screen.
 It always will be on light mode.) <br />
 -- Create a new to do <br />